tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### IssueConcept

 - Name: bdqffdq:IssueConcept
-- Definition: A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting expressed data quality needs.
+- Definition: A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting an expressed DataQualityNeed.

 ********************

 #### IssueMethod

 - Name: bdqffdq:IssueMethod
-- Definition: A data quality solution concept that relates an Issue to its Specifications.
+- Definition: A data quality SolutionsConcept that relates an Issue to its Specifications.
 - SubClass Of: DataQualityMethod; IssueConcept

 ********************